| Species diversity patterns of free-living marine nematodes in the

 from the literature and Dinet & Vivier (1979), analysing data from

+the Atlantic found parabolic diversity patterns for marine nematodes.
 It appears, however, that macrofauna in the Aegean Sea does not

 follow the above trend.
 As have been shown by Tselepides (1992) and